AdamuAbba/hashnode-articles/Simulate your first Lightning transaction on the Bitcoin regtest network Part 2 (MacOS).md

 ### 📜 Some boring but very important stuff to get us started

 ![rick thinking](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExb3I0OXlvMGVuaHRseGJmZ25xdjIzczRuazVteWZ3MGs4M3ZpNnFobiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/6SPT4vjEWBPjECMXwr/giphy.gif)

-There are two nuggets I would like you to keep in mind.

 The Lightning Network is a second-layer protocol built on top of the `Bitcoin blockchain` and it enables faster and cheaper transactions by creating off-chain payment `channels` between `users`.
 These `channels` allow multiple transactions to occur without needing to be recorded on the main `Bitcoin blockchain`.
 Instead, only the opening and closing `transactions` of the channel are settled on the `blockchain`.